iot-dsa-v2/dslink-java-v2-jdbc/README.md

 - Update - Run an SQL query to modify the database
 - Edit - Edit the parameters for the database (fields left blank are not changed)
 - Disconnect - Disconnect from database and delete the ConnectionNode (database remains unchanged)
+- Show Tables - (H2 only) Shows a list of all the available tables, with an option to create a node for each

 **Values**
 - Connection Status - Displays the status of the connection